 Content-based Acceleration

 Dual or concurrent enrollment in community college, college, or universityState policy specifically permits for students in grades 10-12.
-For more information, Dual Credit.
+For more information, please see the North Dakota Department of Public Instruction's page on Dual Credit.

 Middle school students permitted dual or concurrent enrollment in high school